Austrolestes psyche

 commonly known as a cup ringtail.

 It is found in south-eastern Australia where it inhabits pools, lakes and swamps.

 Austrolestes psyche is a medium-sized to large damselfly, the male is light blue and black.

+Etymology

+The genus name Austrolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Lestes, a genus name derived from Greek λῃστής (lēstēs, “robber”).

+The species name psyche is named after Psyche, a figure from Greek mythology.